FelixFourcolor/noteblock-generator/README.md

     // Composition

     // Optional arguments

     "time": [how many steps in a bar],
     // If the time signature is 3/4, and we want to be able to play 16th notes,
     // the number of steps in a bar is 12.
     // Default value is 16, that is, 4/4 time and the ability to play 16th notes.
     // See the Generation section for how this value affects the build.

     "delay": [how many redstone ticks between each step],
     // Must be from 1 to 4, default value is 1.
     // For reference, if time is 16 and delay is 1, it is equivalent to quarter note = 150 bpm.

     "beat": [how many steps in a beat],
     // Does not affect the build, but is useful for writing notes (explained later).
     // Default value is 1.

     "instrument": [noteblock instrument to play the notes],
     // Default value is "harp".
     // See Minecraft's documentation for all available instruments.

     "dynamic": [how many noteblocks to play each note],
     // Must be from 0 to 4, where 0 is silent and 4 is loudest.
     // Warning: even with the same dynamic, some instruments are inherently louder than others.
     // Default value is 2.

     "transpose": [transpose the entire composition, in semitones],
     // Default value is 0.

+    "sustain": [whether to sustain the notes],
+    // Noteblocks cannot naturally sustain.
+    // If set to true, the notes will fake sustain with tremolo.
+    // Default value is false.

     // Mandatory argument
     "voices":